 - Obama’s Wars, on Obama’s decisions about the Afghanistan War and the secret war in Pakistan.

-In addition, Woodward has written four other books that were significant bestsellers but not #1 bestsellers:
+In addition, Woodward has written five other books that were significant bestsellers but not #1 bestsellers:

 - The Choice, on the 1996 presidential race

 - Maestro, on Greenspan’s Fed and the American boom

 - The Secret Man, on W. Mark Felt as Watergate’s confidential source Deep Throat